-Cash and cash equivalents include cash on hand, bank balances, deposits held at call with banks, and other short term highly liquid investments with original maturities of 90 days or less, and bank overdrafts.
+Cash and cash equivalents include cash on hand, bank balances, and deposits held at call with banks.
 The carrying amount of cash and cash equivalents represent fair value.

 1.7.
 Accounts Receivable

 Short-term receivables are recorded at the amount due, less an allowance for expected credit losses (uncollectable debts).
 The school's receivables are largely made up of funding from the Ministry of Education, therefore the level of uncollectable debts is not considered to be material.
 However, short-term receivables are written off when there is no reasonable expectation of recovery.